Developing ASP.NET Framework 4.x on macOS with ServBay

 In ServBay, go to the “Sites” section.

-Set Domain Name: For example,
+Set the Domain Name: For example, use a branded domain like

 /Applications/ServBay/www/MyWebApp

 .
-This will correctly set theroot
+This sets theroot

-nginxserver { listen 443; ssl_protocols TLSv1.2 TLSv1.3; ssl_ciphers 'TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384'; ssl_prefer_server_ciphers on; ssl_session_timeout 1d; ssl_session_cache shared:ServBay:10m; ssl_session_tickets off; ssl_certificate /Applications/ServBay/ssl/private/tls-certs/mywebapp.test/mywebapp.test.crt; # Ensure the certificate matches the actual path ssl_certificate_key /Applications/ServBay/ssl/private/tls-certs/mywebapp.test/mywebapp.test.key; # Ensure the certificate matches the actual path server_name mywebapp.test; # Must match the domain set in ServBay root /Applications/ServBay/www/MyWebApp; # **Ensure** this matches the website root you set index index.html index.htm default.aspx Default.aspx; # Add ASP.NET default documents location / { try_files $uri $uri/ @mono; # Try static files; if not, pass to @mono } # (Optional but recommended) Nginx directly handles common static files # location ~* \.(ico|css|js|gif|jpe?g|png|svg|woff|woff2|ttf|eot)$ { # expires max; # log_not_found off; # access_log off; # } location @mono { # Pass requests to FastCGI Mono Server # **Port must** match the port specified when launching fastcgi-mono-server4 with --socket fastcgi_pass 127.0.0.1:9001; # Necessary FastCGI parameters include fastcgi_params; # SCRIPT_FILENAME will be set correctly based on the root directive and $fastcgi_script_name fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name; fastcgi_param PATH_INFO ""; } # ServBay may also include other default configurations, such as logging, access control, etc. # access_log /Applications/ServBay/logs/nginx/mywebapp.test.access.log; # error_log /Applications/ServBay/logs/nginx/mywebapp.test.error.log; }
+nginxserver { listen 80; # Listen on HTTP listen 443 ssl http2; # Listen on HTTPS with SSL and HTTP/2 # SSL certificate settings (managed by ServBay) ssl_protocols TLSv1.2 TLSv1.3; ssl_ciphers 'TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384'; ssl_prefer_server_ciphers on; ssl_session_timeout 1d; ssl_session_cache shared:ServBay:10m; ssl_session_tickets off; # Cert file paths, automatically handled by ServBay ssl_certificate /Applications/ServBay/ssl/private/tls-certs/mywebapp.servbay.demo/mywebapp.servbay.demo.crt; # Match certificate to actual domain used ssl_certificate_key /Applications/ServBay/ssl/private/tls-certs/mywebapp.servbay.demo/mywebapp.servbay.demo.key; # Match certificate to actual domain used server_name mywebapp.servbay.demo; # Must match the domain you set in ServBay root /Applications/ServBay/www/MyWebApp; # **Ensure** this matches your Document Root # Add ASP.NET default documents — fallback if Nginx can't find index.html/htm index index.html index.htm default.aspx Default.aspx; # Main request logic location / { # Try to find the file or directory in order, else send to @mono try_files $uri $uri/ @mono; } # (Optional but recommended) Efficiently serve common static files directly # Use expires to leverage browser caching location ~* \.(ico|css|js|gif|jpe?g|png|svg|woff|woff2|ttf|eot)$ { expires max; log_not_found off; access_log off; } # Define @mono location for dynamic requests location @mono { # Send requests through FastCGI to Mono Server # **Port must** match the --socket port for fastcgi-mono-server4 fastcgi_pass 127.0.0.1:9001; # Include standard FastCGI parameters include fastcgi_params; # Key parameter: set SCRIPT_FILENAME so Mono can find ASP.NET files fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name; # PATH_INFO not generally needed — set to empty fastcgi_param PATH_INFO ""; # (Optional) Set other FastCGI params as needed, e.g., HOST # fastcgi_param HOST $host; } # ServBay may also add other default settings, e.g., logs # access_log /Applications/ServBay/logs/nginx/mywebapp.servbay.demo.access.log; # error_log /Applications/ServBay/logs/nginx/mywebapp.servbay.demo.error.log; }

 1